Qballjos/Homey-Servarr/INSTALLATION.md

 ### THEN...
 Actions

-#### Pause All Downloads
-- Pauses downloads in all configured Servarr apps
+#### Run App Command
+- [NEW] Generic action to run maintenance commands (Refresh, Rescan, Backup, etc.)

-#### Resume All Downloads
+#### Pause/Resume All Downloads
-- Resumes downloads in all configured Servarr apps
+- Control all configured Servarr apps simultaneously

-#### Pause App Downloads
-- Pauses downloads for a specific app (Radarr/Sonarr/Lidarr)

-#### Resume App Downloads
+#### Pause/Resume App Downloads
-- Resumes downloads for a specific app (Radarr/Sonarr/Lidarr)
+- Control a specific app (Radarr/Sonarr/Lidarr)

 #### Search Missing Items (per app)
-- Triggers a search for missing/wanted items for the chosen app
+- Triggers a search for missing items for the chosen app

 #### Toggle Monitored Status
 - Enable/disable monitoring for a specific media item by title
-- Searches for the item by title and toggles its monitored status
+- Searches for the item and toggles its status

 ## Troubleshooting